Nevada governor proposes giving tech firms power to govern

 While the legislation does not specifically mention the company, the proposal is geared toward Blockchains LLC, a cryptocurrency company that owns 67,000 acres of land (270 sq. kilometers) in rural Storey County.
 Blockchains LLC hopes to build a smart city 12 miles (19 kilometers) east of Reno that would include underground data storage bunkers, 15,000 homes and a research and development park where entrepreneurs could invent applications of blockchain technology.

 Blockchain is a digital ledger known mostly for recording cryptocurrency transactions.
-It also has been adopted by local governments for everything from documenting marriage licenses to facilitating elections.
+Local governments have also taken advantage of its secure record-keeping capabilities to document marriage licenses and facilitate overseas voting.

 The Innovation Zone proposal has sparked concerns about ceding excessive amounts of power to technology companies.
 But Blockchains CEO Jeffrey Berns insists that the company’s technology has the potential to empower people to control their digital footprint.